jotnguyen/Lafferty.co-v2/content/about/_index.md

 ## Hi, I’m Nick.

 I am a digital marketer with a passion for technology and SaaS products based in Austin, Texas.
-Currently I am running paid media for [Mailgun](https://mailgun.com).
-My expertese is in lead generation through paid channels: Search, Display, Social.
+I am the paid media manager for [Mailgun](https://mailgun.com) and my background is in lead generation.

 I enjoy building charts, dashboards, tinkering with websites, and solving problems.